NEW: Kim Jong Un says North Korea "fully ready" to defend itself

 Major holiday for North Korea

-The parade, expected to take place Saturday, is one of North Korea’s most significant holidays – next to the birthdays of the country’s founder Kim Il Sung and his son Kim Jong Il.
+The parade is one of North Korea’s most significant holidays – next to the birthdays of the country’s founder Kim Il Sung and his son Kim Jong Il.

 The Workers’ Party of Korea is the political party that governs and runs North Korea.